cris96spa/cris96spa/README.md

 👋 Hello, and thanks for visiting!

-I am Cristian C. Spagnuolo, a NLP Engineer at Artificialy in Lugano, Switzerland.
-I'm a simple person I set goals, push myself to achieve them, and then raise the bar again.
+I am Cristian C. Spagnuolo, an NLP Engineer at Artificialy in Lugano, Switzerland.
+I'm a simple person: I set goals, push myself to achieve them, and then I raise the bar again.
-AI isn’t just my profession—it’s what I love.
-I believe that when you’re passionate about what you do, you’re never really working.
+If I'm not training models, yI'm probably training myself in the gym.

 📫 Reach out via email or LinkedIn to have some nerdy talks.